immunefi-team/forge-poc-templates/README.md

 Optionally, append `--chain [chain_name]` to specify a chain other than Ethereum mainnet to download contracts from. **Note:** You will have to update your Etherscan API key when switching between different chains.
 <br>

 2️⃣ Pick a PoC [template](#template-categories-) and modify the template file which extends* from the corresponding source contract.
-Within the source contract, there will be comments describing how you can modify the PoC to fit your vulnerability.
+Within the template contract, there will be comments describing how you can modify the PoC to fit your vulnerability.

 > #####  *🚨 When extending from an abstract contract, there will be functions which must be defined.
 Implement any undefined functions with your attack.
 <br>

 3️⃣ Once you have completed your attack contract, navigate to the corresponding [test](./test) file, import your attack contract, and modify the `setUp()` to replicate any necessary attack preconditions, such as forking from a network, initializing accounts with certain balances, or any other conditions which are necessary for the attack.
 Try to keep your setup as **close** to mainnet state as possible.
 The more setup that is done, the harder it is for projects to verify your claims.
+Now you're ready to run your PoC!

 ### Running a PoC 🚀